*watches shown in video are prototypes and may vary slightly from the final production.

 Stephen – Right Brain

 While Marcella was a fledgling watch designer Stephen was graduating from the University of Miami with a major in finance and then Columbia University with an MBA in management.
 Throughout his career in both retail and consumer products, Stephen has always had a passion for well-designed products.
 “I bought my first ‘real’ watch when I was 20, at a small antique shop in my hometown.
 It was a 10k Wittnauer skeleton manual wind.
-The intricacy, quality and engineering of this tiny watch was just amazing to me.
+The intricacy, quality, and engineering of this tiny watch were just amazing to me.
 It’s still one of the most cherished pieces in my collection and I won’t even dare to say how many I own today!
 From that day on I had a real appreciation for how special a watch could be and how a quality watch could be handed down for generations”.